 This phase I study will use Continual Reassessment Method (CRM) to establish a maximum tolerated dose (MTD) of DT2219ARL.
 Up to 3 dose levels will be tested with an additional dose level (-1) if dose level 1 proves too toxic.
 The goal of CRM is to identify the dose level which correspondences to a desired toxicity rate of 33% or less using grade 3 or 4 capillary leak syndrome and any grade 3 or greater toxicity attributed to DT2219ARL as the targeted toxicity (based on CTCAE version 4).

-|Official Title:||A Phase I Study of DT2219ARL, A Bispecific Singe Chain Immunotoxin for the Treatment of CD19(+), CD22(+) B-Lineage Leukemia or Lymphoma|
+|Official Title:||A Phase I Study of DT2219ARL, A Bispecific Singe Chain Immunotoxin for the Treatment of Relapsed or Refractory CD19(+), CD22(+) B-Lineage Leukemia or Lymphoma|

 |Study Start Date:||April 2009|

 |Estimated Primary Completion Date:||November 2015 (Final data collection date for primary outcome measure)|

 |United States, Minnesota|

 |Masonic Cancer Center at University of Minnesota||Recruiting|

 |Principal Investigator: Veronika Bachanova, MD|

 |M. D. Anderson Cancer Center at University of Texas||Terminated|